Code-Pumba/code-pumba-mongodb/README.md

-EzMongo is the simple way to use MongoDB without knowing how to use MongoDB.
+Its a eazy way to use MongoDB without knowing how to use MongoDB.

 Store your client data in collections and fetch and perfrom creation, reading, updating, and deleting functions in a very simple way.